Git-Leon/casinoframework.springmvc/README.md

 * **Description:**
     * The following project has many pre-built tools to help build and scale your project as quickly as possible.
         * Familiarize yourself with the general infrastructure and utilities, then build a plan of action for how to scale the project as a group.
+        * If you find the infrastructure disagreeable, you may completely scrap it, or borrow just what is needed.
     * Ensure there are at least 5 playable games in total.
     * The minimum technology stack for the completion of the project is `Spring`, and `Angular`.
         * Additional technologies like [Jasmine](https://en.wikipedia.org/wiki/Jasmine_(JavaScript_testing_framework)), [Travis](travis-ci.org/), or [Cucumber](https://cucumber.io/), are encouraged but not required.